Blue Mountains Day Trip By Car: Sydney Driving Itinerary & Guide

 This page contains affiliate links.
 Please see our full disclosure for more details.

-If you don’t already have a car, we recommend Bayswater rentals in Kings Cross or check the options on Vroom Vroom who generally have good pricing.
+If you don’t have a car, we recommend Bayswater rentals in Kings Cross or check options on Discover Car who generally have competitive rates for Blue Mountains day trips.

 Do you have to pay road tolls on your Blue Mountains Drive?